 How often is it covered?

-Hospice care is usually given in your home but may also be covered in a hospice inpatient facility.
+Hospice care is usually given in your home, but it also may be covered in a hospice inpatient facility.
 Depending on your terminal illness and related conditions, the plan of care your hospice team creates can include any or all of these services:

 - Doctor services

 - Medical equipment (like wheelchairs or walkers)

 - Prescription drugs for symptom control or pain relief

 - Grief and loss counseling for you and your family

 - Short-term inpatient care (for pain and symptom management)